reverbrobotics/rero_core_python_example/README.md

 An example that plays audio frames over the system speaker using PyAudio. raw_audio_playback_example.py.

 ### Speech Recognition
-An example for using the speech recognition. speech_recognition_example.py.
+An example demonstrating usage of speech recognition. speech_recognition_example.py.

 ### NLU
-An example of using speech recognition and NLU together. nlu_example.py.
+An example demonstrating usage of speech recognition and NLU together. nlu_example.py.

 ### Text to Speech
-An example of using Text to Speech. text_to_speech_example.py.
+An example demonstrating Text to Speech. text_to_speech_example.py.

 ## Licence
 This code is licenced under the [MIT License](https://github.com/reverbrobotics/rero_core_python_example/blob/master/LICENSE).